getgems-io/nft-contracts/sbt.md

 # SBT
-Soul bound token is a special kind of NFT which can be transferred only by authority.
+Soul bound token (SBT) is a special kind of NFT which can not be transferred.
-For this it stores immutable authority address, and to change owner's address it is needed to send transfer from authority's address to sbt with a new owner's address.
+It includes optional certificate mechanics with revoke by authority and onchain ownership proofs.
-Authority can be null, then SBT is not transferable.
-Owner could always destroy his SBT.
+Holder can destroy his SBT in any time.

 #### Issuing (minting)
-Before mnt, authority (collection owner) should verify wallet code offchain, and make sure that some tradeable contract is not used.
+Before mint, authority (collection owner) should verify wallet code offchain, and make sure that some tradeable contract is not used.

 #### Revoke
 Issuer can revoke SBT, using message with schema: